New Hampshire Route 101: Route description

+Western segment (Keene to Bedford)

-NH 101's western terminus is in Keene at the main intersection anchoring the South Keene retail district.
-The roadway continues to the west as NH 9, while NH 9, NH 10 and NH 12 turn north from the intersection as a three-way concurrency; NH 101 joins the concurrency heading eastbound at the intersection.
-At a traffic circle immediately east of this intersection, NH 10 leaves to the south along Winchester Street, while NH 12 leaves south at the next major intersection, Main Street.
-NH 101 continues straight through both of these intersections as Marlboro Street, and then leaves Keene at the city's southeast corner for the town of Marlborough.
-Following Main Street through the main village of Marlborough, it meets the western terminus of NH 124 in the center of the village and then proceeds east into the town of Dublin.
-Also known as Main Street in Dublin, it passes the northern shore of Dublin Pond and the main offices of Yankee Publishing (publishers of Yankee Magazine and the Old Farmer's Almanac) in the central village of Dublin.
+The western terminus of NH 101 is in Keene at the main intersection of NH 9, NH 10, and NH 12 anchoring the South Keene retail district.
+NH 101 begins eastbound cosigned with southbound NH 10 and NH 12.
+At a traffic circle immediately east of this intersection, NH 10 leaves to the south along Winchester Street, while NH 12 turns south at the next major intersection, Main Street.
+NH 101 continues east through both of these intersections as Marlboro Street, then leaves Keene at the city's southeast corner for the town of Marlborough.
+Following Main Street through the main village of Marlborough, NH 101 meets the western terminus of NH 124 in the center of the village and then proceeds east into the town of Dublin.
+Also known as Main Street in Dublin, NH 101 passes the northern shore of Dublin Pond and the main offices of Yankee Publishing (publishers of Yankee Magazine and the Old Farmer's Almanac) in the central village of Dublin.
 There is an intersection with NH 137 on the eastern side of Dublin, where NH 101 turns southeast.
 Entering the town of Peterborough, the road's name changes to Dublin Road, meeting US 202 in the main village of Peterborough for a short concurrency along Wilton Road.
 At Granite Street, where US 202 leaves to the north, another short concurrency begins with NH 123, which joins NH 101 on Wilton Road.
 NH 123 leaves southbound on Elm Hill Road, and NH 101 leaves Peterborough at the town's southeastern corner near Miller State Park and Pack Monadnock Mountain, a popular hiking and birdwatching destination.
 NH 101 next enters the town of Temple, home to Temple Mountain, a former ski resort and current state park.
 Known locally as Gibbons Highway, NH 101 intersects NH 45 in the northern part of the town and next enters Wilton.
 Joining NH 31 at the northern bank of the Souhegan River, the two routes cross the river to the south bank before NH 31 leaves to the north in the main village of Wilton, while NH 101 continues eastward along the south bank of the Souhegan River along Gibbons Highway into neighboring Milford, where the name changes to Elm Street.
-West of the main village of Milford, NH 101 turns onto a two-lane freeway bypass of the central business district while Elm Street continues on as NH 101A.
+West of the main village of Milford, NH 101 turns southeast onto a two-lane freeway bypass of the central business district while Elm Street continues on as NH 101A.
 There is an interchange with NH 13 and a second interchange with NH 101A as the freeway turns north into Amherst.
 The route bypasses to the east of the Amherst Village Historic District, which covers the main village of Amherst, and has two interchanges with NH 122; the southernmost of the two is a half-interchange.
-Past the northern interchange, the road returns to a surface road and turns northeast.
+Past the northern interchange, the freeway ends and turns northeast.